-The following statewide fire management objectives were developed to meet and support jurisdictional agency goals and to provide implementation guidance for fire operations:
+The following statewide fire management objectives were developed to meet and support Jurisdictional Agency goals and to provide implementation guidance for fire operations:

-- Emphasize firefighter and public safety as the single, overriding priority in all fire management actions. - Use a full range of fire management activities to achieve ecosystem sustainability including its interrelated ecological, economic, and social components. - Prioritize areas for protection actions and allocation of available firefighting resources without compromising firefighter and public safety. - When and where appropriate, allow fires to burn naturally in order to protect, maintain, and enhance natural and cultural resources and maintain natural fire regimes. - Realize short and long-term cost efficiencies by weighing costs and associated environmental impacts of suppression actions against the values to be protected. - Manage vegetation through various fuels treatment techniques to reduce and mitigate risks of damage from wildland fire. - Annually review fire management options and values inventories in order to maintain currency, reflect revised priorities, and adapt to changing legal mandates, policies, and conditions. - Adhere to state and federal laws and regulations.
+- Emphasize firefighter and public safety as the single, overriding priority in all fire management actions. - Use a full range of fire management activities to achieve ecosystem sustainability including its interrelated ecological, economic, and social components. - Prioritize areas for protection actions and allocation of available firefighting resources without compromising firefighter and public safety. - When and where appropriate, allow fires to burn naturally to protect, maintain, and enhance natural and cultural resources and maintain natural fire regimes. - Realize short and long-term cost efficiencies by weighing costs and associated environmental impacts of suppression actions against the values to be protected. - Manage vegetation through various fuels treatment techniques to reduce and mitigate risks of damage from wildland fire. - Annually review fire management options and values inventories to maintain currency, reflect revised priorities, and adapt to changing legal mandates, policies, and conditions. - Prevent human starts to the extent possible. - Investigate wildfires to understand cause and recover cost when possible.

-2.3 Statewide Management Considerations
+2.3 STATEWIDE MANAGEMENT CONSIDERATIONS